cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 Examples
 ========

-The (JSON-compatible) CBOR data structure depicted in
-{{fig-example-in}}, 400 bytes of binary CBOR, could lead to a packed CBOR data item depicted in {{fig-example-out}}, ~309 bytes.
+The (JSON-compatible) CBOR data structure depicted in {{fig-example-in}}, 400 bytes of binary CBOR, could be packed into the CBOR data item depicted in {{fig-example-out}}, ~309 bytes, only employing item sharing.
+With support for argument sharing and the record function tag 114, the data item can be packed into 298 bytes as depicted in {{fig-example-out-record}}.
 Note that this particular example does not lend itself to prefix compression, so it uses the simple common-table setup form (tag 113).

 ~~~ json
 { "store": {